tungstenfabric/website/Carbide/CEG/docs/index.md

+# Welcome to the Tungsten Fabric Carbide Evaluation Guide (CEG)

 ## What is this Guide for?

 This guide is designed for application developer or a compute infrastructure platform engineer considering their options for Kubernetes networking, with specific focus on [Tungsten Fabric Carbide](https://tungsten.io/start/).